-Saris may be made in any colour, plain or with any form of decoration or pattern including embroidery, hand printing or embellishments of gold and silver thread.
+Saris may be made in any color, plain or with any form of decoration or pattern including embroidery, hand printing or embellishments of gold and silver thread.

-- Machine-made artificial silk saris of rayon.
-These are often embellished with yarns of different colours to imitate embroidery and may be finished by fringing or drawn thread work.
+- machine-made artificial silk saris of rayon.
+These are often embellished with yarns of different colors to imitate embroidery and may be finished by fringing or drawn thread work.

 The point of division between the sari proper and the additional piece is made obvious by a line of drawn thread work across the width of the fabric or by a change in the pattern.
 Such 'composite' articles are classified as saris providing at least one of the shorter ends is made up within the terms of Note 7 to Section XI of the Tariff.
 In other cases, they are to be classified as fabric in the piece.

 Other products (for example, shawls) that are imported in a similar condition are classified as 'made-up' articles (for example, as shawls under heading code 6214) or piece goods according to these criteria.